 Committee Membership

-Dago 75
+Dago 85

-Planning 16 age 75
+Planning 16 age 05

-Licensing and Regulatory 12 Standards 3 Members of Council (other than the Leader) 1 Town/Community Council co-optee Up to 5 Independent Members (co-optees with no Council nexus) Democratic Services 12 Audit 8 Members of Council Investment Committee 4 lay members Leader mvestment committee Deputy Leader Cabinet Member for Resources Charadia a Aduia a a Cassa ail a a Leaders of the 2 next largest Groups Standing Advisory Council on Religion, Values and Ethics (SAC) SAC shall consist of representation from: - Christian denominations and other religions and religious denominations, and non-religious philosophical convictions, the number of members appointed to the group to represent a religion, denomination or non-religious philosophical conviction being broadly reflective, so far as is consistent with the efficient discharge of the group's functions, of the proportionate strength of the religion, denomination or non-religious philosophical conviction in the area; - Such associations representing teachers as, in the opinion of the authority, ought to be represented; and - The local education authority.
+Licensing and Regulatory 12 Standards 3 Members of Council (other than the Leader) 1 Town/Community Council co-optee Up to 5 Independent Members (co-optees with no Council Democratic Services nexus) Audit 8 Members of Council Addit 4 lay members Investment Committee Leader Deputy Leader Cabinet Member for Resources Leaders of the 2 next largest Groups Standing Advisory Council on Religion, Values and Ethics (SAC) SAC shall consist of representation from: - Christian denominations and other religions and religious denominations, and non-religious philosophical convictions, the number of members appointed to the group to represent a religion, denomination or non-religious philosophical conviction being broadly reflective, so far as is consistent with the efficient discharge of the group's functions, of the proportionate strength of the religion, denomination or non-religious philosophical conviction in the area; - Such associations representing teachers as, in the opinion of the authority, ought to be represented; and - The local education authority.
 It may also appoint co-opted members if required although these members have no voting rights.
 It is for the local authority to appoint the members of the three groups.
 Each group has a single vote on any matter to be decided by SAC It is open to the local authority to appoint the chairperson, or to allow a SAC to appoint its own chair from its members.
-Composition: Local authority - 6 places representing Monmouthshire County Council Religions, denominations and non-religious philosophical convictions - 13 places: Representing the Church in Wales (1) Representing the Roman Catholic Church (1) Representing the Free Church Council (4) Representing the Bahai'i Faith (1) Representing the Buddhist Faith (1) Representing the Hindu Faith (1) Representing the Muslim Faith (1) Representing the Jewish Faith (1) Representing the Sikh Faith (1) Representing non-religious philosophical convictions (1) Representing the Teachers Associations 7 places Co-opted Members 2 places The representative for non-religious philosophical convictions shall not participate or vote when SAC determined legacy SACRE matters.
+Composition: Local authority - 6 places representing Monmouthshire County Council Religions, denominations and non-religious philosophical convictions - 13 places: Representing the Church in Wales (1) Representing the Roman Catholic Church (1) Representing the Free Church Council (4) Representing the Bahai'i Faith (1) Representing the Buddhist Faith (1) Representing the Hindu Faith (1) Representing the Muslim Faith (1) Representing the Jewish Faith (1) Representing the Sikh Faith (1) Representing non-religious philosophical convictions (1) Representing the Teachers Associations 7 places Co-opted Members 2 places The representative for non-religious philosophical convictions shall not participate or vote when SAC determines legacy SACRE matters.